davidtranhq/davOS/README.md

 The OS can be booted using any VM or physical machine capable of booting from CD-ROMs.
 For development, consider the [qemu](https://www.qemu.org/download/) VM.

+If using qemu, the OS can be booted from the ISO using `qemu-system-i386 -cdrom davos.iso`, or from the binary using `qemu-system-i386 -kernel davos.bin`.

 ### QEMU on WSL2

 Additional steps need to be taken to run qemu on WSL2 since it requires a GUI. https://skeptric.com/wsl2-xserver/ provides a step-by-step guide on setting up a Windows X Server for running WSl2 GUI applications using [VcXsrv](https://sourceforge.net/projects/vcxsrv/).